-Thus, planetary configurations, in my opinion, influence the sun's activity in a feedback, from the outside kind of way while the sun still maintains, for the most part, its own internal 11 and 22 year rhythms.
+Thus, in my opinion, planetary configurations influence the sun's activity in an outside/feedback kind of way while the sun still maintains, for the most part, its own internal 11 and 22 year rhythms.
 And so too with most of the planets that have varying degrees of a magnetic field of their own.
 They are influenced by the sun's field and also have their own fields.
-The planets and the sun are both influenced and influential of each other at once.
+The planets and the sun are both influenced and influential to each other at once.

-Below are compared total monthly avg global ozone (60North to 60South Latitude) in Dobson Units and the 7-month Berg Timer.
+Below are compared total monthly avg global ozone (60N to 60S Latitude) in Dobson Units and the 7-month Berg Timer.

-This discovery goes way back to 1988 when I first published this in WEF and also presented it at the 'Foundation For The Study Of Cycles Symposium' of that year.
-Since ozone is produced by sunlight this is not an unexpected finding, given BT's correlation with solar activity, this BT/Ozone correlation is to be expected.
+This discovery goes way back to 1988 when I first published this in the WEF newsletter and also presented it at the 'Foundation For The Study Of Cycles Symposium' of that year.
+Since ozone is produced by sunlight and with BT's correlation with solar activity, this BT/Ozone correlation is to be expected.

-There are two basic schools of thinking with regard to why we were scared a while ago about our ozone layer has been decreasing.
+There are two basic schools of thought with regard to why we were scared a while ago about our ozone layer decreasing.
 On one side are the chemists who say that ozone is decreasing because of CFC's in our atmosphere.
 On the other side are the dynamicists who say that ozone depletion is part of a natural atmospheric cycle.
-This is a hot topic because environmentalists want stricter controls on chemical companies.
+This is/was a hot political topic because environmentalists want stricter controls on chemical companies.

 The correlation above sheds some light on this controversy.
 It may in fact substantiate the dynamicists' point of view that the ozone decrease scare of 1982-83 (a period of the strongest El Nino in history) was a natural phenomenon as indicated by the remarkable similarity between BT and ozone.

 Below are compared the yearly Berg Timer (Jun to Sep each year) and Summer Monsoon in India.